Academic Catalog

 Wayne Experience Requirements

-The Wayne Experience (WE), a one-credit course a required group of various one credit courses required of all first-year students, will play an instrumental role in socializing students into the university community by providing activities that will increase their connections with fellow students, academic advising staff, and their instructors.
-The essential goals for this requirement are to enhance student engagement, success, and retention by implementing high-impact practices (HIPS) within a student’s first year in college.
-Wayne Experience will also help students build key skills and habits that will allow them to successfully navigate the university and manage their busy lives.
-These range from time management to, study and test-taking skills to and engaging in community activities both on and off campus.
-Student motivation, engagement, learning, achievement, persistence and degree attainment all can be fostered by these transformative educational experiences.
+The Wayne Experience (WE), a course required of all first-year students and selected from a list of specialized one-credit courses, plays an instrumental role in socializing students into the university community.
+WE provides activities that will increase students’ connections with fellow students, academic advising staff, and their instructors.
+The course will enhance student engagement, success, and retention by implementing high-impact practices within a student’s first year in college, and will help to build key skills and habits for successful navigation of the university.
+These skills and habits include time management, study and test-taking skills, and engaging in on- and off-campus community activities.
+Transformative educational experience like WE can foster student motivation, engagement, learning, achievement, persistence and degree attainment.

-Exemptions for Second Degree and Transfer Students (General Education Program)
+General Education Exemptions for Second Degree and Transfer Students

-Students who hold a bachelor's degree from an accredited institution and who seek a second bachelor's degree are exempt from the University-wide General Education Requirements, but must satisfy all School/College, department and program requirements.
+Students who hold a bachelor's degree from an accredited institution and who seek a second bachelor's degree are exempt from the University’s General Education requirements, but still must satisfy all School/College, department, and program requirements.

-Equivalent courses taken at another institution may satisfy General Education Requirements.
-In cases where this would exceed the limitation of sixty-four credits from a community college accepted on a transfer basis, such courses shall satisfy the requirements, but the credits will not count towards the degree.
-Transfer students who have satisfied all requirements of the Michigan Transfer Agreement (MTA) are exempted from University General Education Requirements, but must satisfy all School/College, department and program requirements.
+Equivalent courses taken at another institution may satisfy General Education requirements.
+Transfer students who have satisfied all requirements of the Michigan Transfer Agreement (MTA) are exempted from the University’s General Education requirements, but still must satisfy all School/College, department, and program requirements.

 Back to top